 Contact Parking Services at 250-828-5368.
 Tell us which ticket dispenser or meter is not working, plus your licence plate number.
 The parking attendant will be notified of the problem.

 What if I need vehicle assistance?

-Parker Pete Motorist Assistance program offers the following complementary services to Impark customers:
+Parker Pete Motorist Assistance offers these complementary services to Impark customers: